RobbieHember/fcgadgets/bc1ha/README.md

 - Rasterize opening ID from RESULTS OPENING layer.
 There is spatial overlap of openings going back in time so **RasterizeOpeningID** will generate two raster variables OPENING_ID_1 and OPENING_ID_2.

 - Rasterize wildfire occurrence (PROT_HISTORICAL_FIRE_POLYS_SP) (0.1 hour)

-- Rasterize insect occurrence from Aerial Overview Survey (PEST_INFESTATION_POLY) (0.1 hour)
+- Rasterize insect occurrence from Aerial Overview Survey (PEST_INFESTATION_POLY) (0.5 hour)

 - Rasterize harvest occurrence
-    -
+    - VEG_CONSOLIDATED_CUT_BLOCKS_SP
+    - NTEMS: In ArcGIS resample NTEMS variables to 100m and clip to BC.
+Then run **ReprojectDataFromNTEMS**.

- mechanical site prep, knockdown, planting (1 hour)
+- Rasterize planting using **RasterizePlanting** (1 hour)
+    - Observations of area planted come from the ACTUAL_AREA_PLANTED variable (A_pl), where RESULTS_IND is “Y” and SILV_METHOD_CODE is not “LAYOT”.
+Over 1960-2022, there were two entries in the activity layer of results where A_pl was not reported.
+These are excluded from analysis.
+    - Where possible, use geometry from RSLT_ACTIVITY_TREATMENT_SVW.
+For planting with no reported geometry, sequentially estimate it from the area within the opening with STOCKING_TYPE_CLASS  = “Artificial" from the Forest Cover Inventory layer (when the artificial area is within 2% of the planting area listed in the RESULTS activity layer (A_pl).
+When that fails, find the spatial geometry for the opening from the OPENING_SVW layer and randomly assign a proportion of the opening consistent with A_pl.
+This is first done with the first opening ID and then the second opening ID variable (OPENING_ID_2).
+When that fails, find the spatial geometry of the opening from VRI and randomly assign a proportion that is planted consistent with A_pl.

+- Rasterize planting layer using **RasterizePlantingLayer** (0.5 hours).
+This generates rasters for species codes, percents and genetic worths.

-- Digitize Timber Supply Area (TSA) boundaries if they have changed.
-(1 min)
+- Digitize Timber Supply Area (TSA) boundaries if they have changed. (< 0.1 hours)

 - Run scripts that generate derived variables. (~1 hour)

 ## DERIVED VARIABLES
-### Planting Compilation
-While it is mandatory to report the spatial geometry of planting for governnment-funded planting post 2017, the spatial geometry for other planting is not necessarily tracked explicitly.
-To reconstruct planting spatial, we sequentially compiled it from 1) spatial geometry when reported in the activity layer of RESULTS; 2) the area within the opening that is classified as "Artificial" in the Stocking Type Class" of the Forest Cover Inventory layer (when the area classified as Artificial is within 10% of the planting area listed in the RESULTS activity layer); 3) a random draw of areas from the spatial geometry for the opening from the OPENING_SVW layer.

-Over 1960-2022, there were two entries in the activity layer of results where the area planted was not reported.
-These are excluded from analysis.
+### Regeneration Type Compilation: Representing artificial stand establishment, including planting and direct seeding, is aided by the silviculture base code (SBC), silviculture technique code (STC), and silviculture method code (SMC) provided in the RESULTS activity layer.
+The Regeneration Type Compilation 1 (RTC1) re-classifies stand establishment events into regeneration types to facilitate use in models.
+(0.5 hours)
+- Back-to-back planting: Sometimes planting projects span multiple years, yet the precise spatial location is sometimes only approximated (aspatially) within the opening (see section on rasterizing planting events).
+By include a class for back-to-back planting, models can exclude the excessive number of events, focusing on the first or last instance.
+-

 ###